 Teffect,i is the periodicity of the PRS-RSRP measurement in positioning frequency layer i.

-TPRS-RSRP,i=CSSFi*NRxBeam,i*NPRS,islotN'Lavailable_PRS,iN*Nsample-1*Teffect,i+Tlast
+TPRS-RSRP,i=CSSFi*ceil( Kp,PRS,i)*NRxBeam,i*NPRS,islotN'Lavailable_PRS,iN*Nsample-1*Teffect,i+Tlast

 where

 CSSFi is the carrier specific scaling factor for PRS-RSRP measurements specified in clause 9.1.5.2,

+[Kp,PRS,i is a scaling factor for a positioning frequency layer to be measured within the associated measurement gap pattern, which is defined as Kp,PRS,i = Ntotal / Navailable for UE configured with concurrent measurement gap, and Kp,PRS,i = 1 for UE not configured with concurrent measurement gap.

+For a window W of duration max(TPRS,i, MGRP_max), where MGRP max is the maximum MGRP across all configured per-UE MG and per-FR MG within the same FR as the positioining frequency layer, and starting at the beginning of any associated gap occasions covering the PRS occasion:

+Ntotal is the total number of associated gap occasions covering PRS occasions within the window, including those overlapped with other MG occasions within the window, and

+Navailable is the number of non-dropped associated gap occasions covering PRS occasions within the window W, after further accounting for MG collisions by applying the selected gap collision rule

+[Requirements do not apply if Navailable =0.]

 NRxBeam,i is the scaling factor for Rx beam sweeping, and NRxBeam,i=1 if positioning frequency layer i is in FR1 and NRxBeam,i=8 if positioning frequency layer i is in FR2,